facebook/winterfell/README.md

 **WebAssembly support.** The library is written in pure Rust and can be compiled to WebAssembly.
 The `std` standard library is enabled as feature by default for both prover and verifier crates.
 For WASM targets, one can compile with default features disabled by using `--no-default-features` flag.

+**Async prover.** The library supports both sync and async variants of the `Prover` trait.
+By default, the sync version is exported.
+The async version of the trait can be enabled via the `async` feature flag.

 #### Planned features

 Over time, we hope extend the library with additional features:

 **Perfect zero-knowledge.** The current implementation provides succinct proofs but NOT perfect zero-knowledge.
 This means that, in its current form, the library may not be suitable for use cases where proofs must not leak any info about secret inputs.

+**Auxiliary GKR proofs.** It will be possible to attach auxiliary GKR-based proofs to the base STARK proofs.
+This will enable powerful new ways of defining constraints and optimizing prover performance.

 ### Project structure
 The project is organized into several crates like so: